GrenDrake/ggasm/README.md

 # GGASM

+**This project has been depreciated in favour of my reimagined version [glulx-assemble](https://github.com/GrenDrake/glulx-assemble).
+I have no plans to remove this repository, but it is unlikely to see significant future updates.**

 This is a basic assembler for the Glulx virtual machine.
 It's still a work in progress, but should be nearly usable in it's current state.

 To build an assembly file using GGASM, two arguments are required: the name of the input file and the name of the output file.